Food and Drinks

 Ethiopia produces its own wines - Dukam and Goudar are two good, dry reds.
 Crystal is a dry white wine and Axumite is a sweet red - and spirits, like gin, ouzo, and brandy.
 There are also traditional alcoholic beverages such as tela (a local beer made from grain), tej (honey wine or mead), and Kati-Kala (distilled liquor).

 The story of coffee has its beginnings in Ethiopia, the original home of the coffee plant, coffee arabica, which still grows wild in the forest of the highlands.
 While nobody is sure exactly how coffee as a beverage came about, it is believed that its cultivation and use began as early as the 9th century.

-Coffee Arabica, first discovered in the 'Kaffa' region (from which the name coffee is derived) in south western Ethiopia, grows wild in many regions of the country and has been used by Ethiopians for many years as a food, a beverage and a medicine.
-It now accounts for 65% of all export earnings.
+Coffee Arabica, first discovered in the 'Kaffa' region (from which the name coffee is derived) in southwestern Ethiopia, grows wild in many regions of the country and has been used by Ethiopians for many years as a food, a beverage, and a medicine.

-At the start of the ceremony a table is scattered with freshly-cut grass to give the fresh and fragrant scent of outdoors.
+At the start of the ceremony, a table is scattered with freshly-cut grass to give the fresh and fragrant scent of the outdoors.
 A female attendant or the lady of the household sits on a low stool beside a charcoal brazier.
 She first lights a stick of incense to provide the right atmosphere.
 Guests are given a snack such as popcorn whilst the ceremony is proceeding.
 The green coffee beans are roasted in a pan and then ground with a pestle and mortar.
 Then the pot for boiling the coffee is produced, a round clay pot with a plump base and a long narrow neck and spout.
-After the water has been heated the coffee is added and brought to the boil.
-The coffee is poured into small, traditional cups and sugar is added.
-The coffee has a full-bodied flavour but it is not itself bitter.
+After the water has been heated the coffee is added and brought to a boil.
+The coffee is poured into small, traditional cups, and sugar is added.
+The coffee has a full-bodied flavor but it is not itself bitter.